 Another case of the Americans appalling many, yet also proving that this thing really did mean something to them, celebrating victory with a mass party on the 17th green that overlooked the small matter that victory was not yet assured and Olazabal still had a putt on that very green.
 Astonishing shenanigans.

 Also a week when European captain Mark James didn't play three of his team until the singles and selected seven of them to play all five sessions.
 Between them, those 10 (knackered or demoralised) landed two points on Sunday.

 More Ryder Cup glory at the Belfry for European captain Sam Torrance whose first master stroke was to send Colin Montgomerie as leader in the singles when the match was tied 8-8.
 He set the tone with a 5&4 thumping of Scott Hoch.

 Hal Sutton wore a 10-gallon stetson like a comedy cowboy, Bernhard Langer just quietly collected points.
 Lots of them.
 Europe led by three after the first morning, by five at the end of day one, by six ahead of the singles, and by nine at the end of the week.
-Not so much a match as a dissection.
+Not so much a contest as a dissection.

 Emotional scenes in Ireland as Darren Clarke took his place on the team, and won three points from three matches, just weeks after the death of his wife Heather.
 Ian Woosnam oversaw a repeat of the 2004 scoreline.

 Paul Azinger captained with pride and savvy, calling on all his patriotism and also introducing an innovative pod system, seeking to ape the natural friendship and national groupings of the Europeans.

 It worked a treat.
 Boo Weekley rode an imaginary horse through Nick Faldo's captaincy as America prevailed by five.